mohammedfirdouss/mohammedfirdouss/README.md

-# Mohammed Firdouss
+# Me

-Focused on Cloud Infrastructure, AI, and Kubernetes, with Golang as my primary language.
+My name is Mohammed Firdous and I am focused on Cloud Infrastructure, AI, and Kubernetes, with Golang as my primary language.

 Email me: mohammedfirdous[at]gmail dot com